What do Dropbox, Spotify, YouTube, and Fortnite all have in common? They are what people refer to as a freemium model.

 Freemium is thereby a portmanteau of the words free and premium.
 Freemium models are offered within categories such as media, software, or (web) applications.

 Freemium models originated in the late 1980’s within the software industry where the free version was used to promote a paid application.

 Nonetheless, the term was coined only much later in 2006 in a blog post by venture capitalist Fred Wilson.
-Ironically, this were his last words in that very same post: “So from here on in, I will refer to this business model as the freemium business model.
+Ironically, these were his last words in that very same post: “So from here on in, I will refer to this business model as the freemium business model.
 I hope the name sticks because I love it.”

 Freemium Business Model Examples